 How best to deal with the Neds in your life?
 Condemned to live exactly the same day over and over again, Conners has the opportunity to explore every possible reaction to Ryerson.

 Conners breaks the cycle and is able at last to continue his life by deciding on one version of this life in a day to take the perfect route, the most human route, through each interaction that comes his way.
-Going out of his way to make this the best day of Ned Ryerson’s life (”…with the optional death and dismemberment plan”) works.
+One small part of this involves going out of his way to make today the best day of Ned Ryerson’s life (”…with the optional death and dismemberment plan”).

 I’m sure there are many religious interpretations here.
 Buddhists might see Conners at last liberating himself from